kimbox12/Individual-Research/Introduction.md

 final_merged_data_1.RData

 -	Sentiment analysis.R
 I did the sentiment analysis, to observe, whether the sentences in the overview(small description of the movie) are positive, neutral, and negative.

+As a result, i got the sentiment analysis using various types of word lexicon all_sentiment.RData